Your son or daughter comes back from class and says their Irish dance teacher has told them to get a pair of jig shoes.

 What brand, what style, what tips and heels?
 And that is before the major question of what size to go for!

-We have been down this road with thousands of parents over the years and here is our simple guide on how to get the right jig shoe for your child.
+We have been down this road with thousands of parents over the years so let us help you get the right jig shoe for your child.

-If your child has been dancing less than 6 months and has no experience of other dance forms then we would suggest you go for the Antonio Pacelli Superflexi Jig Shoes which have a soft leather sole.
-This provides support to your child's arches which is very important in the early stages of a child's dancing life as it allows time for their arches to strengthen.
+They have a leather sole which supports your child's arches which is very important in the early stages of a child's dancing life as it allows time for their arches to strengthen.

 The soles will soften over time and become a fantastic pair of comfortable, supportive jig shoes.
 The leather sole is also more hard-wearing than the softer suede sole so they also represent good value for money.
 There is also a good second hand market in this jig shoe due to their popularity amongst beginners and because they wear so well.